trevorcohn/trevorcohn.github.io/index.md

   Artificial Intelligence since its beginnings, with massive potential to improve communication, provide better information access and automate basic human tasks.
-My research focuses on technologies for automatic processing of human language, with several applications including automatic translation (akin to <a href="http://translate.google.com">Google</a> and
+My research focuses on technologies for automatic processing of human language, with several applications including automatic translation.
-  <a href="http://www.bing.com/translator">Bing's</a> translation tools).
   My core focus is on probabilistic machine learning modelling of language applications, particularly handling uncertain or partly observed data and structured prediction problems.